RickyRush/DCI/Mod 3 Ex.md

 Question 3
 Use Wireshark to identify the downloaded executable masquerading as a Windows update.
 What is the name of the file that was downloaded?
+Windows updates use a ".msu" file extension.
+By using frame contains .msu, we can identify this.
+This search leads us to a packet with a MZP - zipped.
+Containing UPX.
+SUS

 ### Scenario Update 1
 The local cyber defense capability received an intrusion detection system alert identifying an unknown User Agent string leaving the defended network.
+http.user_agent == "XXX"

 Question 4
 Analyze the traffic associated with the User Agent string "Mozilla/4.0 (compatible; MSIE 6.0; Windows NT 5.1; SV1; .NET CLR 1.0.1288)" provided by the local defenders.